If the equations are not displayed correctly, please use the desktop view

 Multiplying by 8, rearranging terms, and dividing by 3, we get

-Next we will learn about supernode voltage analysis.
+Next we will learn about supernode voltage analysis where we will meet voltage sources when solving a circuit with nodal analysis.

 Frequently Asked Questions